 What other drugs will affect Jantoven (warfarin)?

 Many drugs (including some over-the-counter medicines and herbal products) can affect your INR and may increase the risk of bleeding if you take them with warfarin.
 Not all possible drug interactions are listed in this medication guide.
-It is very important to ask your doctor before you start or stop using any other medicine, especially:
+It is very important to ask your doctor and pharmacist before you start or stop using any other medicine, especially:

 other medicines to prevent blood clots;